HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 Please read the FAQ if you have a minute - at least skim the questions in bold to see if any are questions you might have yourself.
 Yes, it's dry and unentertaining, but there's a good reason why it's called "Frequently Asked Questions!"

 Feel free to drop me a note with any questions, suggestions or complaints.
 If you find errors, PLEASE let me know.
 I try very hard to be as accurate as possible, but I have no one checking behind me, and if there's a broken link or misspelled word, there's no one to blame but me.
+By letting me know, you are being kind, not critical.
 Taking a minute to send me a note is always appreciated! :)

 UPDATES